HarryPaniccc/DnD/Session 92.5 - Uldrinea's Bane (Online).md

 ## Introduction
 > So we will find our dreams fade in time, and in time our dreams leave us blind.
 By moonlight and starlight those shadows led me astray.
-Take comfort in darkness, and hide away from the light
+Take comfort in darkness, and hide away from the light.

 ## Recap
-**Much has happened** these past months, too much to tell now, but here is what is most important.
+**Much has happened** these past weeks, too much to tell now, but here is what is most important.
-- Last session these things happened
-- This is important because
-- And then this
+- Two years ago, when the home of [[House Vanariel]], [[Castle Anavar]], was assaulted by [[Alfred Gundrei|Lord Gundrei]] and [[General Isaac]] of the [[Boreal Conclave]],

 ### Opening Monologue
 The idea is to Pavlov's dog them into the zone.
 Choose an arc intro song.